 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 Making your own hummus is not nearly as difficult as you might think.
 All it takes is a food processor (or a high speed blender) and a few minutes of your time.
+This hummus recipe is simple, and delicious.
+This hummus recipe with tahini is one you’ll want to keep on hand for your next party!

 When my husband and I were dating, we’d often pick a recipe out of a cookbook, get the ingredients we were lacking, and then cook it.